Would you drink a glass of detergent water? Crazy question right?

 Krya powder is anti-bacterial and anti-fungal, and is completely biodegradable.
 “If you follow the instructions on the pack, our powder costs Rs 7 a wash versus Rs 12-13 for a regular chemical detergent,” says Srinivas Krishnaswamy, an Indian Institute of Management (Bangalore) alumnus and co-founder at Krya.

 Here’s a description of a Conscious Consumer’s experience with Krya’s laundry products.

 Watch video on how to use Krya detergent powder:

 Daily Dump, a brand of Bangalore-based PBK Waste Solutions Pvt Ltd, has a bio detergent, Bio-D bar, a biodegradable product made of palm oil.
 A 200-gm bar costs Rs 24.
 You can also pay Rs 35 for a pack of three 100-gm bars, and Rs 88 for a pack of four 200-gm bars.
-The maids seem to have taken a liking to the product.
 “Maids in homes that have used our product have referred it to other households they work in,” says Srinivas Aithal, a supplier to Daily Dump.

 They also have a Vanastree Soapnut scrub: a 250gm pack that contains shikakai, soapnut and dried lemon peels, powdered in an easy-to-use form.
 Can be used to wash all kinds of utensils.
 You can buy their products here.

 Rustic Art, based in Maharashtra is a PETA certified brand.
 It has a “Bio Liquid Laundry” which is handmade, bio-degradable and sans foam.
 It contains glycerin that acts as a conditioner for clothes and has a shelf life of 18 months shelf life.
 It is also easy to use in a washing machine.
 They even have an entire chlorine-free laundry kit.